 The DEIS Summary concludes that the Replacement bridge alternatives would offer the "greatest improvements in water quality".
-328 But we are at a loss as to how the DEIS authors reached that conclusion based on the analysis in the DEIS and its Technical Report.
+But we are at a loss as to how the DEIS authors reached that conclusion based on the analysis in the DEIS and its Technical Report.
 The DEIS tells us that current, untreated storm water run-off from the existing bridge would no longer flow into the Columbia River if the Replacement Bridge were built.
 But the DEIS also admits that run-off from the Replacement Bridge would be partially treated and diverted into the Columbia Slough, which the analysis admits may be more sensitive to water quality changes.
 Even that partially treated water would contain harmful pollutants such as copper and these discharges would result in higher levels of dissolved copper in the Slough.
-Endangered salmon species are found in both the Columbia River and the Columbia Slough.
 Moreover, buried in the Ecol.
 Technical report is the fact that the Replacement Bridge option would result in the creation of more than 40 additional acres of impermeable surfaces, which would also lead to polluted runoff into nearby water bodies.
 Will the beneficial impacts to Columbia River water quality from the Replacement Bridge benefit endangered fish species more than those species are harmed by the reduced water quality in the Slough?
 The DEIS offers no basis for making such a judgment.

-328 Summary at S-31.
+&lt;sup>328 Summary at S-31.